ndf-dw/ansible-role-gitlab/README.md

   - Create a `templates\mygitlab.rb.j2` file (just choose a different name from the default template).
   - Set the variable like: `gitlab_config_template: mygitlab.rb.j2` (with the name of your custom template).

+### Installation settings

+    gitlab_package_install_timeout: '300'

+If installation fail because of timeout, you can increase this value

+    gitlab_package_install_poll_interval: '5'

+You can also configure interval between nodes where gitlab is installed

 ### SSL Configuration.

     gitlab_redirect_http_to_https: true